UniMath/agda-unimath/src/elementary-number-theory/strict-inequality-natural-numbers.lagda.md

 contradiction-le-one-ℕ (succ-ℕ n) ()
 ```

-### The strict ordering of the natural numbers is anti-reflexive
+### The strict inequality on the natural numbers is anti-reflexive

 ```agda
 anti-reflexive-le-ℕ : (n : ℕ) → ¬ (n <-ℕ n)